isomerpages/ura-ilsg-cms/_installations/Lumi.md

 <br>Ye Sul E. Cho, Sara Ibrahim, Suz Ibrahim, Heather Noble
 <br>65 SQM @ SUSA SPACE (United Kingdom)
 <br><strong>Location: </strong>Fountain Plaza, South Beach Avenue Level 1</p>
-<p>Paying homage to Singapore’s maritime heritage, <em>Lumi </em>embodies
+<p>Paying homage to Singapore’s maritime heritage, Lumi embodies the fluidity
-the fluidity of meandering river paths and its state of perpetual flux.</p>
+of meandering river paths and its state of perpetual flux.</p>
 <p>This interactive installation invites play, connection and reflection
 within the bustling urban landscape.
 Tactile and immersive, it implores visitors to engage with one another and in the process, mould and remould